Panzer Paladin: Characters

-The story follows the exploits of Flame, a spunky, good-natured rescue service android and the pilot of her loyal Paladin mech and friend Grit, an advanced bipedal suit of sentient power armor.
-The pair work as operatives for Gauntlet, a peacekeeping organization dedicated to defending Earth from demonic invaders, consisting of the unnamed but reputable Director of the group, the scientist responsible for Paladin research and development Dr. Bloom and the group's timid and easily frightened technical support member Etch.
+The story follows the exploits of Flame, a spunky, good-natured rescue service android and the pilot of Grit, a sentient bipedal power armor mecha known as a Paladin.
+The pair work as operatives for Gauntlet, a peacekeeping organization dedicated to defending Earth from invaders, consisting of the group's unnamed but reputable Director, the scientist responsible for Paladin research and development Dr. Bloom and the group's timid and easily frightened technical support member Etch.

-The group works together to defend against the dark prince Ravenous (a tall bird-like creature closely resembling a griffon) along with his army of demonic creatures led by the powerful Weapon Keepers, each of which bearing a resemblance to beings from myth or folklore such as the Egyptian god Anubis, the Russian apparition Baba Yaga and the Greek monster Medusa.
+The group works together to fight against the dark prince Ravenous (a tall bird-like creature closely resembling a griffin) along with his army of demonic creatures led by the powerful Weapon Keepers, each of which bearing a strong resemblance to entities from human myth and folklore such as the Egyptian god Anubis, the Russian apparition Baba Yaga and the Greek monster Medusa.

-A stoic and enigmatic centaur-like creature known as The Horseman also appears as a seemingly neutral party, frequently challenging Flame and Grit to fights.
+A stoic and enigmatic centaur-like creature known as The Horseman also appears randomly throughout the game as a seemingly neutral party, frequently challenging Flame and Grit to fights.
 He provides assistance to the pair on numerous occasions, although his intentions and loyalties remain mostly unclear.